nic-obert/rusty-vm/oxide/oxide TODO.md

 ### Todo

+- [ ] static keyword
-- [ ] disallow changinc mutability when casting references
+- [ ] check if variable is initialized in every path
 - [ ] indexing a reference to an array returns a reference to the element
 - [ ] flow analysis
 - [ ] parallelize function IR code optimization since functions are independent from each other